Ready to Get Cooking?

 - Important: do not soak the towel; just lightly dampen it.
 I just spray it.

 Olive oil and melted butterDo not skip on "buttering" the phyllo layers.
 For maximum flavour and so that the pie cooks to a beautiful golden brown, make sure you brush a generous amount of the olive oil & butter mixture so that each layer is well soaked.
 If you want, you can brush with a little more moderation to make this healthier.
 If you want to stay on the healthy side, you can always adjust the mixture to have more olive oil than butter.
-I like using a higher proportion of olive oil to butter to brush the phyllo sheets with.
+I like using a higher proportion of olive oil to butter to brush the phyllo sheets.
 I have had a good experience using just olive oil to coat phyllo dough, like in this spanokopita.

 What to serve with the Pie?This is excellent with a simple salad with a tangy lemon dressing.
 Try it with tabule or an arugula salad.
 You can serve this with hummus or yogurt too.